Functions related to classes¶

 Adds

-).
-If the class previously didn’t implement this method, an appropriate dummy method will be passed in instead, which merely sends the call further up the MRO.method_type
+self).
+If the class previously didn’t implement this method, an appropriate dummy method will be passed in instead, which merely sends the call further up the MRO.method_typehas the same meaning as it does inadd_method_to_class().Example:

 class Foo: def __init__(self, foo): self.foo = foo def __repr__(self): return f'<Foo object with foo={self.foo}>' def custom_init(original_init, self, *args, **kwargs): original_init(self, *args, **kwargs) print('Initialized instance:', self) wrap_method(custom_init, Foo, '__init__') Foo(5) # prints "Initialized instance: <Foo object with foo=5>"